-Jennifer Tuttle teaches courses on literature and health studies, US Literatures, women's writing, and the US West.
+Jennifer Tuttle teaches courses on literature and health studies, US Literature and cutlure, women's writing, and the US West.
 Holding an endowed chair in literature and health, she designs courses, pursues scholarship, and develops curricular and programming initiatives that integrate the health sciences and the humanities at UNE.
-As the Dorothy M. Healy Professor, she is also faculty director of the Maine Women Writers Collection.
-Beyond UNE, she is editor of Legacy: A Journal of American Women Writers.
+As the Dorothy M. Healy Professor, she is also director of the Maine Women Writers Collection.
+Beyond UNE, she is coeditor of Legacy: A Journal of American Women Writers.

 Literature and Health

 Nicole Chaison, M.A., teaches English Composition at UNE and also specializes in teaching Introduction to Literature, Oral Communications, and the Graphic Novel.
 A writer herself, Chaison has published a graphic novel, The Passion of the Hausfrau: Motherhood Illuminated (Random House/Villard), which has been described by the Utne Reader as "hilarious" and by Mothering Magazine as a "must-read."
 The book sprang out of Chaison's self-produced magazine, Hausfrau muthah-zine, which she's been producing since 2003.
 Chaison also wrote the James Beard-award nominated Spice (ReganBooks,...
 Read More

 Retired high school teacher (Traip Academy in Kittery, ME: American literature, journalism, fiction writing); former public affairs writer for private industry and government agencies; recipient of several national awards for editorial excellence in the production of government publications; fiction has appeared in The Minnetonka Review, The Roanoke Review (winner of 2006 short fiction competition), The New England Review, The Gihon River Review and The Amoskeag Review.
 Early in his career, he was a reporter at the New Haven Register, an...
 Read More